100 Notable alumni of

 -

-Michael Curb is an American politician, record executive, philanthropist, and former politician who served as the 42nd lieutenant governor of California from 1979 to 1983.
+Michael Curb is an American politician, record executive, and philanthropist who served as the 42nd lieutenant governor of California from 1979 to 1983.
 He is the founder of Curb Records and is the chairman of Word Entertainment.
 He was inducted into the West Coast Stock Car Hall of Fame in 2006.
-A member of the Republican Party, Curb is the most recent Republican to be elected Lieutenant Governor of California as of 2025.
+A member of the Republican Party, Curb is the most recent Republican to have been elected lieutenant governor of California as of 2025.

 -